 - Social Media.
 The photographer/Secretary shall manage and maintain social media vehicles to inform members of EMQG activities.
 All members may submit content for social media sites.

 IV.
 FINANCIAL AND BUSINESS PROCEDURES OF THE EMQG

 The EMQG shall collect dues and provide a system for the election of officers to oversee the execution of the mission of the EMQG.

-1. Member Dues.
+- Member Dues.
 Dues are collected from members to meet the operational needs decided upon by the EMQG officers.
-If the amount for member dues must be changed, the EMQG officers shall propose an increase or decrease in dues for the upcoming year and hold a membership vote during the September election cycle.
+If the amount for member dues must be changed, the EMQG officers shall propose an increase or decrease in dues for the upcoming year and hold a membership vote during the October meeting.
 A scholarship fund will be established to which members may contribute, and funds will be used as they are available to offset members’ dues upon request.
-Annual dues for members are due by Dec; if dues are not paid by March their membership will be terminated.
-Members joining on or after May will pay half the yearly amount.
+Annual dues for members are due in January; if dues are not paid by March their membership will be terminated.
+Members joining on or after June will pay half the yearly amount.
 Dues will not be refunded or prorated for members terminating membership mid-year.

 The EMQG By-Laws must be posted on the EMQG’s social media site(s).
 Any member may propose an amendment to the By-Laws.
 Amendments shall be made by majority vote, and take effect upon the date approved.

-The undersigned, being the duly elected and qualified Secretary of the EMQG, hereby certifies that the foregoing initial By-Laws of the EMQG were duly adopted by the Board of Directors of the EMQG effective May, 2014.
+The undersigned, being the duly elected and qualified Secretary of the Eugene Modern Quilt Guild, hereby certifies that the foregoing Amended ByLaws of the EMQG were duly adopted by the membership of the EMQG effective June 13, 2018.